Ad Blocker Detected

 Glucose deprivation-induced degradation of β-catenin occurs in proteasome

-To examine the glucose deprivation leads to the proteasomal degradation of the β-catenin, researchers used MG132, a cell permeable proteasome inhibitors where the researchers found that the glucose deprivation leads to the increased in the level of the β-catenin ubiquitination that can be blocked by the use of SCF complex inhibitor MLN4924.
+To examine the glucose deprivation leads to the proteasomal degradation of the β-catenin, researchers used MG132, cell-permeable proteasome inhibitors where the researchers found that the glucose deprivation leads to the increased in the level of the β-catenin ubiquitination that can be blocked by the use of SCF complex inhibitor MLN4924.

 MLN4924 is an E3 ubiquitin ligase complex that is very much important for the protein ubiquitination involved in the cell cycle and also marks various cytosolic proteins for the degradation.